tfourj/immich-public-proxy/README.md

 API_KEY="Get this from your Immich Account Settings page" SERVER_URL=https://shared.example.com
 SERVER_PORT=3000
+CACHE_AGE=2592000
 ```

 - `IMMICH_URL` is the URL to access Immich in your local network.
 This is not your public URL.
 - `SERVER_URL` will be the public URL for accessing this Immich Public Proxy app.
+- `CACHE_AGE` by default, assets will be cached for 30 days.
+Set this to 0 to disable caching.

 3. Start the docker container: